Epholys/sheNANDigans/README.md

 ## Encoding size performance

-`PlaygroundCircuitBuilder` contains (almost) all basic logic gates, and adders up to 8 bits, and is encoded into *262 bytes (TODO * 2 ????) *\* using the default encoder, and **78 bytes** using the bit packed version!
+`PlaygroundCircuitBuilder` contains (almost) all basic logic gates, and adders up to 8 bits, and is encoded into *524 bytes* using the default encoder, and **78 bytes** using the bit packed version!

 These 78 bytes can't be compressed further using either the zlib or lzma library, so that's pretty good!

-nand2tetris's first two projects, which contains a lot of basic logic gates (including Mux and DMux), numeric operations, and culminates into a complete ALU, can be encoded into only **1169 bytes**!
+nand2tetris's first two projects, which contains a lot of basic logic gates (including Mux and DMux), numeric operations, and culminates into a complete ALU, can be encoded into only **1041 bytes**!

-Unfortunately, the lzma library can compress to 1067 bytes.
+Unfortunately, the lzma library can compress to 1007 bytes.
 It's only a ≈9% reduction, but it's still frustrating!

-\* The default decoder use int numbers.
-There are considerd to be encoded into 16 bits.
+For context, the default encoder use integers that are considered to be 16-bits long.
+The bitpacked encoder try to compress manually these numbers into raw bits.
+I'm sure it's really a lot of useless intellectual stimulation...
+But this whole project is!

 ## What's next?